Preventing outages with pkill's new --require-handler flag

 This program can help you find signals being sent that you might not be expecting before you land a change to remove a signal handler.

 pkill -H was released as part of procps-ng 4.0.3, which should be in most distributions now.
 While signals might be deeply entrenched in Unix and Linux, that doesn't mean we can't make them safer to use, and pkill -H is one step towards that goal.
-For new applications, I still recommend using more explicit IPC mechanisms when possible, but for every system where that's not possible, using pkill -H is a great way to eliminate an entire class of outage entirely.
+For new applications, I still recommend using more explicit IPC mechanisms when possible, but for every system where that's not practical, using pkill -H is a great way to eliminate this class of outage entirely.

 Many thanks to Craig for reviewing the patch, and Diego and Michael for providing suggestions on this post.